christoff-buerger/racr/examples/examples-overview.md

 **Objective:** Introduction to RAG-controlled rewriting and dynamic, incremental attribute evaluation.
  * Reference attributes: Name, graph and well-formedness analyses (e.g., the enabled analysis of Petri net transitions)
  * Rewrites: AST represents a state, rewrites are state changes (e.g., rewrites that delete consumed and add produced tokens of fired transitions)
- * Incremental Evaluation: Attributes are only reevaluated if they depend on information changed by rewrite applications (e.g., the enabled status of transitions is only reevaluated if the last fired transition influenced it)
+ * Incremental Evaluation: Attributes are only re-evaluated if they depend on information changed by rewrite applications (e.g., the enabled status of transitions is only re-evaluated if the last fired transition influenced it)

-## _TTC 2015 fUML Activity Diagrams_: Solution of _The TTC 2015 Model Execution Case_ submitted to the _8th Transformation Tool Contest_
+## _TTC 2015_: _fUML Activity Diagrams_

 **Difficult level:** RAG-controlled rewriting disciple, _RACR_ experienced **New concept:** Language reuse by means of cross-language higher-order attributes **Size:** Small/Medium
 **Scheme library:** Yes
+**Peer-reviewed:** Published at the _8th Transformation Tool Contest_ as a solution of _The TTC 2015 Model Execution Case_

 ## Questionnaires: _Language Workbench Challenges 2013 & 2014_